Thomaarz/JavaWebAPI/README.md

 // You can also edit the content of your element myElement.setContentMessage("This is the new text !");

-// You can add Identifiers
+// You can add Identifiers to your element myElement.addIdentifier("id", "theNewId");
-myElement.addIdentifier("id", "theNewId");
 myElement.addIdentifier("class", "myFirstClass anotherClass");
 myElement.addIdentifier("style", "background-color: red; font-size: 12px");